PedlarGames/pedlargames-content/content/tools/paletteswap/index.md

 - **Load Mapping** - Import previously saved mappings
 - Mappings are stored in `user://mappings/`

+#### Export/Import Palette

+- **Export Palette** - Save the extracted palette as a text file for future use
+- **Import Palette** - Load a palette from a text file, similar to Lospec import

 #### Palette Options

 - **Skip Fully Transparent Pixels** - Exclude pixels with alpha = 0 from palette extraction (reduces palette clutter)
 - **Group by RGB (Alpha Variations)** - Merge colors with identical RGB but different alpha values (useful for transparency gradients and anti-aliased sprites)
+- **Quantize to N Colors** - When in Quantized mode, specify the number of colors to reduce the palette to (e.g., 16, 32, 64)

 #### Settings